Enrolling Windows 10 Devices Using Azure AD: VMware Workspace ONE UEM Operational TutorialVMware Workspace ONE UEM 1810

 Leveraging the Workspace ONE First-time Launch Experience for Windows 10

 DOWNLOADWSBUNDLE=True command line parameter.
 Shortly after enrollment completes, the Workspace ONE app automatically launches and displays a fully customizable welcome message to end users.
-For more information, see Enabling the Out of Box Experience for Workspace ONE on Windows 10 Devices in VMware Workspace ONE documentation.
+For more information, see Enabling the Out of Box Experience for Workspace ONE on Dell Windows 10 Devices.

-You must have VMware Identity Manager integrated with Workspace ONE UEM and must also enable and assign the External Access Token as an Authentication Method in the VMware Identity Manger console.
+You must have Workspace ONE Access integrated with Workspace ONE UEM and must also enable and assign the External Access Token as an Authentication Method in the Workspace ONE Access console.

 Enrolling using Out-of-Box-Experience